Should You Deadhead Daylilies? Expert Tips for Healthier Blooms

 Final Note

-Once my daylilies had all bloomed and leaves were turning brown, we cut them down.
-I was worried at first that we had destroyed them forever.
-But after a few weeks, they came back with beautiful foliage.
-A rare bloom here and there, but the foliage continues to look pretty.
+After all my daylilies had finished blooming and the leaves started turning brown, we decided to cut them down completely.
+At first, I worried that we might have destroyed them forever.
+But to my relief, after just a few weeks, they bounced back with fresh, beautiful foliage!

 More from My Blog